Guuzzeji/bioinfo-ai-model/readme.md

-# Bioinfo Final Project AI Proteins Prediction
+# Bioinfo Final Project AI Proteins Function Prediction

+>[!NOTE] This codebase is bad, but I don't get enough sleep to care and it works, so idk.

 Combining a multiple protein function prediction tools and a simple AI model to predict protein functions.